mr-minty/CSUN-CIT_270_spr24/Lab3.md

 12. Open Secrets from the pop-up menu on the left
 13. You should now see a secret called "Mydbsecret", select it
 14. In the *Overview* tab under Secret Value, click **Retrieve secret value**
-15. Verify that the information is correct
+15. Verify that the information is correct and that dbname is all-caps STUDENTS

 ### 4.3 Create a second web server with role